deltachat/deltachat-pages/_posts/2020-07-30-summer-update.md

-We were thinking a lot about these questions in the past, together with different user groups and testers, and driven by various ux-researches.
+We were thinking a lot about these questions in the past, together with different user groups and testers, and driven by various UX-research.

 <img src="../assets/blog/2020-07-scan-videochat-provider.jpg" width="320" style="float:right; clear:both; margin-left:1em; margin-bottom:.2em;" alt="" />